dee-oh-double-gee/pisponder/README.md

 pisponder is my first script.
-All it does is turn a Raspberry Pi Zero running Raspbian lite into a NTLMv2 hash stealing machine (even when the other computer is locked!).
+All it does is turn a Raspberry Pi Zero running Raspbian lite into a NTLMv2 hash stealing machine (even when the target computer is locked!).

 **Instructions**